JustAGuyCoding/spotlight-webpack/readme.md

 Spotlight is a HTML blog template provided free of charge, released under the Apache 2.0 License.

+This is a Webpack Starter Kit used to create the HTML template.
+It can be used to create an optimised version of the template using `npm run build-optimise`, or as a starting point for developing your project using the Webpack tooling (such as the Webpack Development Server).

 ##### Demo

 View the template online at https://justaguycoding.com/free/templates/spotlight_html